hirschi675/fullstack-challenge/frontend/documentation.md

 ## Extra

 If I had more time I would fix it to be more responsive espcially when you have the side nav out...
+Also I would fix the filter to not be right on top of the results so you can see it better but for now that's what I've got.